-The information contained in this supplement supersede or add to the Pilot's Operating Handbook and FAA approved AFM only as set forth herein.

-For limitations, procedures, performance and loading information not contained in this supplement, consult the Pilot's Operating Handbook and FAA approved AFM.
+The information contained in this supplement supersede or add to the information published in the approved Pilot's Operating Handbook only as set forth herein.
+For limitations, procedures, performance and loading information not contained in this supplement, consult the original approved Pilot's Operating Handbook.